niladri-chatterji/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

+(I am on the 2022-2023 Academic Job Market)

 I am a postdoctoral researcher at Stanford University.
-I am associated with the Stanford Artificial Intelligence Lab and am currently working with <a href="https://thashim.github.io/" target="_blank">Tatsu Hashimoto</a> and <a href="https://cs.stanford.edu/~pliang/" target="_blank">Percy Liang</a>.
-My research interests lie at the intersection of Machine Learning and Theoretical Statistics.
-Some areas I am interested in and have worked on in the past include, understanding the generalization ability of interpolating learning models, Monte Carlo methods, optimization guarantees for structured non-convex problems and online learning with partial information.
+I am associated with the Stanford Artificial Intelligence Lab and work with <a href="https://thashim.github.io/" target="_blank">Tatsu Hashimoto</a> and <a href="https://cs.stanford.edu/~pliang/" target="_blank">Percy Liang</a>.

+My research interests lie at the intersection of Machine Learning and Statistics.
+My current research interests center around building a theory to understand and improve neural network models.
+Many neural network models generalize well despite perfectly fitting noisy training data; I am interested in understanding what leads to successful generalization and optimization.
+I also develop techniques to make neural networks robust and think about optimal model selection for neural networks.

+Some areas I have worked on in the past include Markov chain Monte Carlo methods, optimization for structured non-convex problems, and online learning.

 Previously I spent six wonderful years at UC Berkeley advised by <a href="https://www.stat.berkeley.edu/~bartlett/" target="_blank">Peter Bartlett</a>.
-Before that I graduated from Indian Institute of Technology Bombay in 2015 with a dual degree B.Tech+M.Tech in Engineering Physics.
+Before that, I graduated from the Indian Institute of Technology Bombay in 2015 with a dual degree B.Tech+M.Tech in Engineering Physics.